 11th Grade - Natalie Farrar, Larue County High School

-Thank you to the Secretary of State's partners – KEA and KEA Retired, the Kentucky Council on Postsecondary Education, the Kentucky Department of Education, the University of Kentucky Scripps Howard First Amendment Center, and EKU Center for Appalachian Regional Engagement and Stewardship (CARES) – for their generous sponsorship of this program.
+Thank you to the Secretary of State's partners – KEA and KEA Retired, the University of Kentucky Scripps Howard First Amendment Center, the Kentucky Department of Education, and Kentucky Council on Postsecondary Education – for their generous sponsorship of this program.